ycpcs/cs370-fall2017/syllabus.md

 You must receive a score of 70+ on *at least one* exam to earn a passing grade for the course.

-### Reading Assignments and Quizzes
+### Reading Assignments

 Reading assignments are posted on the [course schedule](schedule/index.html).
 I expect you to do the reading **before** class.
-Class time will be for asking questions about parts of the reading you did not understand to your satisfaction.

-There will be daily quizzes based on the reading assignment and previous class material.
-The quizzes will be administered at the **beginning** of each class, thus it is important to be prompt for class.
-The quizzes are designed to lead into brief discussions of the class period's topic, such that the majority of the time can focus on completing the lab.
+Class time will be for asking questions about parts of the reading you did not understand to your satisfaction and working on the lab activity.
+The class format will consist of a brief discussions of the day's topic, such that the majority of the time can focus on completing the corresponding lab.

 ### Homework assignments